cnp3/ebook/principles/reliability.rst

    Go-back-n : receiver FSM

 A `go-back-n` sender is also very simple.
 It uses a sending buffer that can store an entire sliding window of frames [#fsizesliding]_ .
 The frames are sent with increasing sequence numbers (modulo `maxseq`).
-The sender must wait for an acknowledgement once its sending buffer is full.
-When a `go-back-n` sender receives an acknowledgement, it removes from the sending buffer all the acknowledged frames and uses a retransmission timer to detect frame losses.
+The sender must wait for an acknowledgment once its sending buffer is full.
+When a `go-back-n` sender receives an acknowledgment, it removes from the sending buffer all the acknowledged frames and uses a retransmission timer to detect frame losses.
 A simple `go-back-n` sender maintains one retransmission timer per connection.
 This timer is started when the first frame is sent.
-When the `go-back-n sender` receives an acknowledgement, it restarts the retransmission timer only if there are still unacknowledged frames in its sending buffer.
+When the `go-back-n sender` receives an acknowledgment, it restarts the retransmission timer only if there are still unacknowledged frames in its sending buffer.
 When the retransmission timer expires, the `go-back-n` sender assumes that all the unacknowledged frames currently stored in its sending buffer have been lost.
 It thus retransmits all the unacknowledged frames in the buffer and restarts its retransmission timer.

 .. figure:: figures/gbn-sender.png